dev-otta/dhis2-who-growth-chart/docs/using-capture-growth-charts.md

 - `weightInGrams` - A boolean value that determines if the weight should be in grams or kg.
   If `true`, the weight will be in grams.
   If `false`, the weight will be in kg.
+  - `defaultIndicator` - A string value that determines which indicator should be displayed by default.
+  If it isnt set, the default indicator will be weight for age.
+  The indicator key should be one of the following:
+    - `"hcfa"` -> Head circumference for age
+    - `"lhfa"` -> Length/height for age
+    - `"wfa"` -> Weight for age
+    - `"wflh"` -> Weight for length/height

 # Enable the plugin in the Capture enrollment dashboard